macromeer/napari-simpleitk-image-processing/README.md

 ## Installation

-You can install `napari-simpleitk-image-processing` via using `conda` and `pip`.
-If you have never used `conda` before, please go through [this tutorial](https://biapol.github.io/blog/johannes_mueller/anaconda_getting_started/) first.
+You can install `napari-simpleitk-env` via conda/mamba.
+If you have never used conda before, please [read this guide first](https://biapol.github.io/blog/mara_lampert/getting_started_with_mambaforge_and_python/readme.html).
+Start by creating an environment using mamba.

-    conda install -c conda-forge napari
+    mamba create -y -n napari-simpleitk-env -c conda-forge python=3.9 mamba activate napari-simpleitk-env
+    python -m pip install "napari[all]"
     pip install napari-simpleitk-image-processing

+Afterwards, run this command from the command line

+    naparia

 ## Features